wangzhoudong/laravel-rbac/README.md

 Inside the config/auth.php file you will need to make a few changes to configure Laravel to use the jwt guard to power your application authentication.

-Make the following changes to the file:
+Make the following changes to the file 'config/auth':

 ```bash
 use Lwj\Rbac\Models\User;